Ricou107/sportsee/README.md

 ## Run the project with API

-You'll need to run the backend server provided on this repo: https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard
+You'll need to run the backend server on port 3030 provided on this repo: https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard

 On the 'profile' tab on the main page, on hover a dropdown will appear.
 You'll be able to either use a mock or one of the two profil avaialble with the API.